rlucente-se-jboss/integration-demo/README.md

 # Integration Demo
-This is a simple integration demo where a camel route processes orders and uses RHDM kieserver as a RESTful service to assign geographic regions to each order.
-The orders are placed into dynamically created folders by region.
-The RHDM project contains a guided decision table where each country code is mapped to a region and a simple POJO to represent the country code and region.
+This is a simple integration demo where a camel route processes orders, where each order represents animals being shipped to zoos around the world.
+RHDM kieserver is leveraged as a RESTful service to implement policy decisions.

+RHDM will assign geographic regions to each order based on their country code, but since each order is fully modeled in RHDM, more complex policy can be used to assign geographic regions.
+RHDM also uses a rule to determine if an order requires special handling.
+This is currently based on the total number of animals in the order, but more sophisticated policy can be implemented via rules.

+Once policy determinations are made, the camel route places orders into dynamically created folders by region.

 The camel route is based on the Fuse Quickstart camel-eips.